Raymond Carter (British politician)

-Raymond John Carter (17 September 1935 – 2 July 2020) was a Labour Party politician, who served as the Member of Parliament (MP) for Birmingham Northfield from 1970 to 1979.
+Raymond John Carter (17 September 1935 – 2 July 2020) was a British Labour Party politician, who served as the Member of Parliament (MP) for Birmingham Northfield from 1970 to 1979.
 From 1980 to 2003, he was executive at the Marathon Oil Company, for whom he was also a director from 1983 to 2003.

 Early life and career

 Carter was born in September 1935, the son of John Carter and Nellie Carter (née Woodcock).
 He was educated at Mortlake Secondary School, Reading Technical College and Stafford College of Technology, becoming an electrical engineer.
 From 1953 to 1955, he undertook National Service, and then worked as a technical assistant at the Sperry Gyroscope Company.
 In 1965, he moved to work for the Central Electricity Generating Board.

 Political career

 Carter joined the Labour Party and served as a councillor on Easthampstead Rural District Council from 1963 to 1968.
-He unsuccessfully contested Wokingham at the 1966 United Kingdom general election, and was also unsuccessful in the 1968 Warwick and Leamington by-election.
+He unsuccessfully contested Wokingham at the 1966 general election, and was also unsuccessful in the 1968 Warwick and Leamington by-election.
 Carter was the Member of Parliament for Birmingham Northfield from 1970 to 1979, and from 1974 to 1976 served on the Western European Union and the Council of Europe.
 He was then a junior minister for the Northern Ireland Office until 1979.
 He was a member of the Public Accounts Committee from 1973 to 1974, and of the Parliamentary Science and Technology Committee from 1974 to 1976.
 He was the author of the Congenital Disabilities (Civil Liability) Act in 1976.

 Carter unexpectedly lost his seat – which he had won by a 20% majority or 10,597 votes in the previous election – to the Conservative Jocelyn Cadbury at the 1979 general election, losing by just 204 votes (a margin of 0.3%) on a swing of 10.2%.